buy the book ribbon

 Slow, fiddly, unreliable

-Email testing service eg Mailinator/Mailsac
+Email testing service e.g., Mailinator/Mailsac

 As realistic as real POP3, with better APIs for testing